 While Academy Bank is fully committed to protecting your information, we no longer offer the Identity Protection product.
 Please visit our Identity Theft page to learn about steps you can take to protect yourself.
-Currently enrolled customers may still access their benefits by going online here or by calling Identity Protection's Customer Support at 1 (855) 595-6488.

 When your card is swiped at a merchant or you enter your number into the computer when buying online, the information is transmitted to third parties that process that information so we can accept your transaction.
 A criminal may be able to gain access to your card information through one of the entities involved with processing your transaction, including the merchant.
 While fraud resulting from data compromises is rare, it's important to understand that you're protected with Visa's Zero Liability policy, which means you pay nothing for unauthorized purchases on your account.

 Let us know immediately if you see unauthorized purchases.

 - Regularly monitoring your accounts through Digital Banking online or on your phone is the most convenient way to do this.
 If you aren't signed up, click here to complete the first-time enrollment process for Digital Banking on your desktop, smartphone or tablet.